-14 Procedures relating to Malpractice
+14 Procedures relating to Malpractice (ACE 9023)

-All work presented in assessment tasks and external exams (including submitted works and practical exams) must be the student's own or must be acknowledged appropriately.
+All work presented in assessment tasks and external examinations (including submitted works and practical examinations) must be the student's own or must be acknowledged appropriately.
 Malpractice, including plagiarism, will lead to students receiving zero marks and will jeopardise their HSC results.